 Wollman Rink in Central Park

-This ice rink located in the southeast corner of Central Park is the most famous and cinematic of all the rinks in the city.
-In my opinion, the sensation of skating on Wollman Rink is unmatched as you'll have the beautiful winter landscape of the park on one side and the views of the mythical skyscrapers in the background.
-In fact, sliding down the ice will make you feel like you're part of one of the many Christmas movies that have been filmed here.
+This ice rink located in the southeast corner of Central Park is the most famous and cinematic.
+In my opinion, the feeling of skating on Wollman Rink is unmatched, as we have the beautiful winter landscape of the park on one side and the views of the mythical skyscrapers in the background.
+In fact, sliding down the ice will make you feel like you are part of one of the many Christmas movies that have been filmed here.

-- Where: You'll find it just a two-minute walk from the entrance to Central Park South, between 59th Street and Sixth Avenue.
+- Where: You'll find it just a two-minute walk from the Central Park South entrance, between 59th Street and Sixth Avenue.

 - When: Usually open from late November through March or even April.